Categories

 “To eat is a necessity, but to eat intelligently is an art.”
 François de La Rochefoucauld

-With lockdowns, working from home and cancelled vacations, cyclists have been able to put in more hours on the bike this year than ever before.
-Many have even used the extra time to start learning how to win in the kitchen or to lose a pounds with our Weight Loss Meal Plans.
+You may have found a groove to eat right during a normal week, but what about the holidays?
+Winning in the kitchen to lose weight with our Weight Loss Meal Plans. takes on a different when you are not in YOUR kitchen.
+Espcially, when you are in the airport or a long trip to relatives.
 If you are one of these athletes, you might be concerned that you'll derail all the hard work you've put in by over “holiday-ing."
 If so, we promise you that you're not alone.

-1. Count Memories, Not Calories: This is hands down Laceys #1 tip!
-Holidays are a time where food is meant to be abundant, shared and enjoyed, not to a source of stress (I think we can all agree that 2020 has given us enough to stress about).
+1. Count Memories, Not Calories: Holidays are a time where food is meant to be abundant, shared and enjoyed, not to a source of stress (I think we can all agree that 2020 has given us enough to stress about).
 If weight gain is a concern for you, consider this: Holiday meals make up ~3-5 of the 1100+ meals you'll eat this year and you'd have to do some serious damage to gain an entire pound or 1/2 kilo (about 3500 calories) from just one meal.
 With that said, you can still implement the following tips so that you enjoy the holiday without straying too far from your nutrition goals.

 2. Don’t Fast or Skip Meals: Restricting calories is a sure fire way to set yourself up to make poor food choices.
 Instead, have a nutrient dense breakfast and/or a small snack before the holiday meal so that you aren't throwing everything you see on your plate.